Achievements to date

 A film documentary about the wilderness and the rewilding (‘The Wolf Mountains’) was released by Arolla film in the autumn of 2013 and launched in October with a great success at WILD 10 in Spain.
 The screenings in Slovakia enjoyed a large public interest.
 The film production was to a great part funded by Rewilding Europe.

-- An overview has been obtained of the opportunities for rewilding in the Bieszczady region in Poland and the area in and around the Poloniny National Park in Slovakia.
+- In 2012, an overview has been obtained of the opportunities for rewilding in the Bieszczady region in Poland and the area in and around the Poloniny National Park in Slovakia.
 The feasibility study that was done shows that the Eastern Carpathians rewilding area provides huge rewilding opportunities on both the Slovakian and Polish side, and possibly also on the Ukrainian side.
 This mainly focuses on transboundary wilderness management of migratory species of large herbivores and large carnivores between the three countries.

-- Our local partner WOLF has been running a successful campaign calling to halt the killing of wolves in the Slovakian side of the region, since 150 wolves were killed during the last open hunting season (even though the limit was 130) of which 1/3 were killed inside the rewilding area.
+- Our former local partner WOLF has been running a successful campaign calling to halt the killing of wolves in the Slovakian side of the region, since 150 wolves were killed during the last open hunting season (even though the limit was 130) of which 1/3 were killed inside the rewilding area.
 More than a thousand citizens from Slovakia, Poland and Czech Republic have sent letters to the European Commission complaining about this situation in Slovakia.
 The campaign has now resulted in a wolf hunting ban in the area of the Poloniny National Park and in the area of Eastern Carpathians Landscape Park.

-- Our local partner WOLF also significantly contributed to preventing an amendment to the Game Act, which would have reduced the areas of hunting districts by 10 times (this would have extremely threatened herbivores and large carnivores in the Wolf Mountains) and they also achieved a ban on selective trapping of carnivores.
+- Our former local partner WOLF also significantly contributed to preventing an amendment to the Game Act, which would have reduced the areas of hunting districts by 10 times (this would have extremely threatened herbivores and large carnivores in the Wolf Mountains) and they also achieved a ban on selective trapping of carnivores.

 - A number of meetings have been held with land owners and land managers about creating local rewilding pilot areas (Upper San, Runina and Starina Valleys), still waiting to result in concrete rewilding agreements.